mateusz-orawczak/Home-Assistant-custom-components-Pstryk/README.md

 ## Automations

 The integration automatically creates an automation to update prices daily at 17:00.
 Feel free to disable it if you don't need it, or change the time in the automation.

+## Good to Know

+Important implementation details that might be helpful to understand:

+1. **WebSocket Periodic Reconnection**
+   - The WebSocket connection is automatically reconnected every 3 hours
+   - This is implemented to prevent data inconsistencies that occur with long-lasting connections to Pstryk's WebSocket server
+   - You might notice brief disconnections in logs - this is expected behavior

+2. **First Message Handling**
+   - The first message received after establishing a WebSocket connection is intentionally ignored
+   - This is because Pstryk initially sends cached (potentially outdated) data
+   - This ensures that only fresh, accurate data is processed by the integration

 ## Troubleshooting